UAE says Qatar fighter jets intercept flights, Doha denies

 The video of Sheikh Abdullah bin Ali Al Thani recalled the bizarre, now-reversed resignation of Lebanese Prime Minister Saad Hariri while on a trip to Saudi Arabia, a Nov.
 4 decision that was widely seen as orchestrated by Riyadh.

-The UAE is home to two major national carriers, Abu Dhabi-based Etihad and Dubai-based Emirates.
-Both airlines declined to comment when reached by the AP, though Bahrain's Foreign Ministry identified one of the affected aircraft as Emirates flight No. EK837.

-That flight was scheduled to depart Dubai at 8:20 a.m.
+Emirates flight No. EK837 was scheduled to depart Dubai at 8:20 a.m.
 Monday, but pushed off nearly an hour late.
-It flew out over international waters near the northern tip of Qatar, a peninsular nation that juts out like a thumb into the Persian Gulf, before arriving in the island nation of Bahrain 46 minutes after takeoff.
+It flew out over international waters near the northern tip of Qatar, a peninsular nation that juts into the Persian Gulf, before arriving in the island nation of Bahrain 46 minutes after takeoff.
 That's been the standard route of all Emirati commercial airliners since the crisis began.

-FlightRadar24, a popular airplane tracking website, did not show any unusual routes between the UAE and Bahrain.
+FlightRadar24, a plane-tracking website, did not show any unusual routes between the UAE and Bahrain.
 "There appears to be no deviation from standard routing and approach patterns in today's flights," FlightRadar24 spokesman Ian Petchenik told the AP.

-FlyDubai, a low-cost carrier owned by Dubai's government, said its aircraft were not involved in the incidents.
-Sharjah-based Air Arabia, another budget carrier that operates direct flights to Bahrain International Airport in Manama, did not immediately respond to requests for comment.

 U.S. Air Force Central Command, which is based at the sprawling al-Udeid Air Base in Qatar, did not have any reports of incidents involving commercial aircraft in the region, said Lt.
 Col. Damien Pickart, an Air Force spokesman.
 However, Pickart cautioned that U.S. forces don't routinely monitor the flights and operations of the Qatari air force.